 Chanpon is an eclectic dish from Nagasaki, consisting of ramen noodles topped with pork slices, vegetables, and seafood, in a rich and creamy broth made with pork and chicken bones.

-One for adventurous diners, Kumamoto’s signature dish basashi is thinly-sliced raw horse meat served in a similar style to sashimi and popular for being low in fat.
+One for adventurous diners not afraid of raw food, Kumamoto’s signature dish basashi is thinly-sliced raw horse meat served in a similar style to sashimi and popular for being low in fat.

 Miyazaki's specialty is jidori no sumibiyaki.
 Top-quality chicken is grilled at a high heat over a charcoal fire, giving the meat a smoky flavor, juicy texture, and distinctive blackened exterior.